ChuhongZheng/CoLLM-FaissRet/README.md

 ***Code Structure:***

+---

-> ├──minigpt4: Core code of CoLLM-FaissRet, following the structure of MiniGPT-4.
+├──minigpt4: Core code of CoLLM, following the structure of MiniGPT-4.
->     ├── models: Defines our CoLLM-FaissRet model architecture.
+    ├── models: Defines our CoLLM model architecture.
->     ├── datasets: Defines dataset classes.
+    ├── datasets: Defines dataset classes.
->     ├── task: A overall task class, defining the used model and datasets, training epoch and evaluation.
+    ├── task: A overall task class, defining the used model and datasets, training epoch and evaluation.
->     ├── runners: A runner class to train and evaluate a model based on a task.
+    ├── runners: A runner class to train and evaluate a model based on a task.
->     ├── common: Commonly used functions.
+    ├── common: Commonly used functions.
-> ├──dataset: Dataset pre-processing.
+├──dataset: Dataset pre-processing.
-> ├──prompt: Used prompts.
+├──prompt: Used prompts.
-> ├──train_configs: Training configuration files, setting hyperparameters.
+├──train_configs: Training configuration files, setting hyperparameters.
-> ├──train_collm_xx.py CoLLM-FaissRet training file.
+├──train_collm_xx.py CoLLM training file.
-> ├──baseline_train_xx.py: Baseline training file.
+├──baseline_train_xx.py: Baseline training file.

+---

 **Note:** For the meaning of the parameters involved in train_configs, please read the comments of collm_pretrain_mf_ood.yaml.
 The parameters in other train_config files have the same meaning.